effaf/tech_journal/perspective_on_git.md

 4       ./info
 8       ./3f
 ```
-A new blob (/3f) is created with the contents of the file.
-Before I create a commit, I will add another function to add all the odd numbers in the module.
+A new blob <code>(/3f)</code> is created with the contents of the file.
+Before I commit, I will add another function to the script to add all the odd numbers

 ```
 $ cat array-sum.py